SEN Report

 Dorin Park School is a local authority maintained special school and all places are allocated via Cheshire West and Chester.

-Students with an EHC Plan or Statement can be admitted to the school at any point from EYFS through to Year 14 providing their needs can be met.
+Students with an EHC Plan can be admitted to the school at any point from EYFS through to Year 14 providing their needs can be met.
 They are taught in groups smaller than those in a mainstream setting and usually vertically grouped, within a key stage.

 Our students typically have a range of physical, medical and communication needs with associated learning difficulties or global developmental delay.
 Some of our students have hearing and visual impairments.
 Nearly all of our students have some additional communication need related to their learning difficulty.
 Many are verbal, some non-verbal and in the case of some of our youngest children, some are pre-verbal.